 Computers, especially desktops, have become far more than just tools to browse and run specific programs.
-Even in a business setting there’s often a need for video and multimedia capabilties, and the A63 just absolutely shines at these.
+Even in a business setting, there’s often a need for video and multimedia capabilities, and the A63 just absolutely shines at these.
 During the course of working on this review, I happened to find a stack of CDs that I had forgotten about.
-Since my macbook’s disc drive is currently on strike, I used the Lenovo to rip the cds and move them to my Motorola Droid.
+Since my MacBook’s disk drive is currently on strike, I used the Lenovo to rip the CDs and move them to my Motorola Droid.
 It took at most 5 minutes per disc to rip and move them to my phone (I didn’t time it because I was doing so many).
 What impressed me was not just how fast the CDs were ripped but how fast the computer moved multimedia files to my phone.
 It took what I honestly thought was going to be a long chore into something that flew by.

-In addition to quickly moving files and ripping CDs, the built in DVD player is smooth and fast.
+In addition to quickly moving files and ripping CDs, the built-in DVD player is smooth and fast.
 I doubt many people have called Windows Media a pleasure to use, but on this computer it really is.
 It opens very nearly the second the DVD drawer closes, and playback is extremely smooth.
 But DVDs aren’t always your main source of videos.
-I know in my day-to-day business there’s often times I have CNBC or CNN on in the background, so being able to stream video is potentially of huge importance.
+I know in my day-to-day business there are often times I have CNBC or CNN on in the background, so being able to stream video is potentially of huge importance.
 CNN videos loaded very quickly.
 There was a slight delay of 1-2 seconds as each video loaded, but there were no lockups or out of sync video/audio.
-CNBC and Youtube also worked very smoothly, as did the included HD video sample.
+CNBC and YouTube also worked very smoothly, as did the included HD video sample.

 While we’re on the subject of video, I want to talk about monitors for a moment.
 The Lenovo can drive more than one monitor at a time, though due to space constraints I did not test that out.
 I’ve used similar setups before, though, and they certainly help expand your workspace tremendously.